MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_proxyauthenticationerror.md

-Offline            | Operation requires network connectivity Throttled            | HTTP operation failed due to server traffic throttling Cancelled            | HTTP operation has been cancelled by the application

-Category of network error.
+Offline            | Operation requires network connectivity Throttled            | HTTP operation failed due to server traffic throttling Cancelled            | HTTP operation has been cancelled by the application FunctionNotImplemented            | HTTP response code indicates called function is not implemented Category of network error.